Key Takeaways

 Google has said that SSL is now a ranking factor in their search algorithm.

 What does this mean?
-If your website is not SSL-enabled, another website that has SSL may outrank you, you will dilute the trust of your visitors and you may garner unwanted attention.
+If your website is not SSL-enabled, another website that has SSL may outrank you.
+This will dilute your visitors’ trust and garner unwanted attention.

 What is SSL?

 SSL stands for secure sockets layer.
-It is a technology ensuring all data such as passwords, credit card information, and other personal data that passes between a web server and a web browser stays private and ensures protection against hackers.
+It is a technology that ensures all data stays private.
+This includes passwords, credit card information, and other personal data that pass between a web server and a web browser.
+It also protects against hackers.

 How do you know if your website has SSL?

-If you look at your website’s URL, does it contain “https://” with that added “s” on it?
-Or does it contain just “http://” without an “s”?
+If you look at your website’s URL, does it contain “https://” with that added “s”?
+Or does it include just “http://” without an “s”?
 Websites who are SSL-enabled contain that extra “s” to the “http.”

 A helpful tool is HubSpot’s SSL Checker.
-It can tell you whether you are secure without having to actually visit a website.
+It can tell you whether you are secure without visiting a website.

 If you use Google Chrome, you will be able to see if the website is secure or not.

-After entering a website URL into the browser, you’ll see the red “Not Secure” warning next to websites that aren’t certified with SSL.
-For websites that are secure with SSL, you’ll see “Secure” in green.
+After entering a website URL into the browser, you’ll see the red “Not Secure” warning.
+This warning appears next to websites that aren’t SSL-secured.
+You’ll see “Secure” in green for secure websites with SSL.

 How do secure your website with SSL?